xpdota/triggevent-site/pages/Automarkers.md

 # Automarkers

-If you're looking for UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.
+If you're looking for FFXIV UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.

-For DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.
+For FFXIV DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.

 This page covers general setup and development of new automarks.